-15th Biodiversity COP (2020) - Planeta.com
+15th Biodiversity COP (2021)

 Bingo

-Biodiversity – Climate – Extinction – FPIC – Indigenous – Livestreaming – Mainstreaming – Protected Planet – Public-Facing – Sustainability
+Biodiversity – China – Climate – Extinction – FPIC – Indigenous – Livestreaming – Mainstreaming – Protected Planet – Public-Facing – Sustainability

 Videos

-Note: 🔊UPDATE: New dates and venue announced for two critical UN Biodiversity Convention meetings, dates for #COP15 UN Biodiversity Conference to be adjusted